snl-dakota/dakota/docs-sphinx/source/usingdakotagui/inputfiles/DakotaVisualEditor.rst

 Classically, a method block specifying :ref:`centered_parameter_study <method-centered_parameter_study>` would be written as follows in a Dakota input file:

 .. image:: img/DakotaVisualEditor_9.png
-   :alt: The old way of doing things... yuck!
+   :alt: The old way of doing things in a method block

 The :ref:`step_vector <method-centered_parameter_study-step_vector>` keyword is followed by a series of values, where each value relates to the variable that is in that same index in the variables block.
 Likewise for the :ref:`steps_per_variable <method-centered_parameter_study-steps_per_variable>` keyword.